-Mr. Jarman.
-Russia went to Paris, as I understand, and left in a to come in?

-Secretary Marshall.
-It is wide open, and the more countries that come into this on a truly cooperative basis, the greater ease we would find in composing the economic situation in Europe.

 Mr. JARMAN.
+Russia went to Paris, as I understand, and left in a few days.
+All countries were invited; were they not?

+Secretary MARSHALL.
+It is wide open, and the more countries that come into this on a truly cooperative basis, the greater ease we would find in composing the economic situation in Europe..

-Therefore, it is no criticism of the legislation that it is sufficiently general to open the door to any country that might want
+Mr. JARMAN.
+Therefore, it is no criticism of the legislation that it is sufficiently general to open the door to any country that might want to come in?

-Secretary Marshall.
+Secretary MARSHALL.
 I would not think so.
 Of course, any country that comes in has to meet the conditions.

-Mr. Jarman.
+Mr. JARMAN.
 Naturally that is all, Mr. Chairman.

-Chairman Eaton.
+Chairman EATON.
 Mrs. Bolton.

-Mrs. Bolton.
+Mrs. BOLTON.
 Mr. Secretary, I have been deeply interested in the discussion and the questions that have been asked you.

 May I go into a somewhat more general aspect of it for a moment and ask you whether, in your consideration of the whole program, you would feel it very important that only so much absolute assistance be given as is imperatively necessary?
-Secretary Marshall.
-That is correct.

-Mrs. Bolton.
+Mrs. BOLTON.
 And that it be done in the most economical way possible?

-Mrs. Bolton.
-For instance, some of the possibilities might include plans for shipping steel from this country to one of the countries abroad, having it finished, and sending back the finished product.
+Mrs. BOLTON.
+For instance, some of the possibilities might include plans for shipping steel from this country to one of the countries abroad, having it finished, and sending back the finished product. [p.65/66]